henry-anderson/Ronin/DKPCounter/points.md

 * <a href="points.md">Points Awarded</a>
 # Points

-A certain amount of DKP is awarded for killing a boss or camping.
-These amounts are shown below.
+A certain amount of DKP is awarded for killing bosses, camping, or leveling.
+Camping raids hippo or above award 7 points per hour camped.
+Leveling rewards 5 points every 5 levels above 155.
+The table below shows the points each boss is worth.
+For certain bosses additional "camp" points are awarded if the player is there before the boss spawns.

 ## Dragonlord
 <table>